Top 150 debuts:

 Another UK group struggling to replicate their homeland success Down Under was Swing Out Sister.
 We saw the group a mere seven weeks ago, with the lead single from their second album Kaleidoscope World (number 106, July 1989) stalling outside the top 100.
 "Where in the World?" fared even worse, peaking at number 168 locally, and number 47 in the UK.
 But all was not quite over for the group on the Australian singles chart - they will visit us again twice more, the next time being in early 1993.

-Next week (21 August): Another four new top 150 entries, and two bubbling WAY down under entries.
+Next week (21 August): Another four new top 150 entries, and three bubbling WAY down under entries.
 Among them is a surprise flop from a rap group who had much less success on the Australian charts than you might expect.
 You can also follow my posts on facebook.